Ujjwal98/Reverse-Coding-Instruo/README.md

 -------------------------------------------------------------------

 Its the first of its kind **Open Source** event to be held at the IIEST campus.
-It is based on reverse coding - (i.e. given some inputs and outputs you will have to figure out the logic behind it).
-It will be a 90-minute challenge and top participants will get prize money and a `certificate of participation`.
+It is based on reverse coding
+  -  Given some inputs and outputs you will have to figure out the logic behind it.

+It will be a 90-minute challenge and top participants will get exiting prizes and a `certificate of participation`.

 The event will be held on Github.
 So it is required for participants to have a github account.